andrewson3107/CourseProject/README.md

 # Setup:
 The following dependencies are required:
-- Python 3.9
+- Python 3.8
 - Selenium
-- BeautifulSoup
+- beautifulsoup4
 - gensim 3.8.3

 In order to install Gensim, Microsoft Visual C++ 14.0 or greater is required.
 It can be downloaded from the link provided below.